samanthajayasinghe/golang/features/race-condition/README.md

 ### Improper Use of Goroutines
 Goroutines are lightweight threads managed by the Go runtime.
 While they are powerful, improper use can lead to race conditions.
 For example, launching goroutines without proper synchronization mechanisms can cause data races.

+## Resolving Existing Race Conditions

+### Step 1: Identify the Race ConditionPermalink
+The first step in resolving a race condition is identifying where it occurs.
+The Go race detector is a powerful tool for this purpose.
+You can run your tests with the -race flag to detect any race conditions in your code.

+### Step 2: Analyze the Problematic CodePermalink
+Once you’ve identified the race condition, the next step is to analyze the problematic code.
+Look for shared resources that are being accessed concurrently without proper synchronization.
+Common culprits include global variables, shared structs, and slices.

+### Step 3: Refactor to Implement Proper Synchronization
+After identifying the shared resources causing the race condition, you need to refactor your code to implement proper synchronization.
+Depending on your use case, you might use mutexes, channels, or atomic operations.

+### Step 4: Validate the FixesPermalink
+After refactoring your code to implement proper synchronization, you need to validate the fixes using the Go race detector.
+Run your tests again with the -race flag to ensure that the race conditions have been resolved.